-“Sir.
+"Sir.
 I’ve explained the situation to Duke A’Daoine’s staff.
-They reminded me, that courtesy forbid Duke A’Daoine or his people from contacting you until after he had paid his respects in person.
+They reminded me, that courtesy forbids Duke A’Daoine or his people from contacting you until after he had paid his respects in person.

 "They have been apprised of the situation.
 Lord Blayney’s people were in talks with Duke A’Daoine’s staff at the same time as I was.
 They have decided they would send people to audit the Herd, examine the mine, and try to categorize the dungeon.

-“In the meantime, Duke A’Daoine has given permission for you to contact the Knocker Duchess, but asks that you refrain from exploiting or claiming the dungeon,” Brianna informed me.
+"In the meantime, Duke A’Daoine has given permission for you to contact the Knocker Duchess.
+But asks that you refrain from exploiting, mining, farming, or claiming the dungeon," Brianna informed me.

-It seemed prudent and allowed me to do what it was I wanted, so I readily agreed.
-I spoke to Blayney about a guide to the dungeon and wondered if he or Una wished to join my group.
 They thought it best if they were there to receive Duke A’Daoine’s people, and trusted Irvin to update them after our return.
 They were able to locate a suitable guide.
-A young runner that often ferried gear and supplies to the mining camp.
+A young runner that often-ferried gear and supplies to the mining camp.

-The gentle beasts that had bonded and imprinted on us were easily convinced to traverse the waters.
-But what was really interesting was the adaptability of the riding equipment.
+The gentle beasts that had bonded and imprinted on us were easily convinced to traverse and follow the Kelpies into the waters.
+What was surprising and was really interesting was the adaptability of the riding equipment.
 A few adjustments to frequency and attunement and the force barrier that was usually projected to keep out wind and bugs was, instead, adapted to generate a field of energy that would keep mount and rider dry.

 The mounts still had to wade and swim, but their progress was made much simpler as the water was displaced.
-A wedge of force breaking a path that eased travel, and kept mount and rider alike from panic when strong streams and rushing waters were encountered.
+A wedge of force creating a path that eased travel and kept mount and rider alike from panic when strong streams and rushing waters were encountered.

 The only difficult part of the trip occurred when we needed to cross a ravine.
 It was the reason we hadn’t simply been given a map and coordinates and sent on our way.

 Our guide led us to a felled tree that served as a pathway and shortened the distance we would need to go.
-If not for this crossing, our journey would be extended for hours longer.
-But the path was tricky to navigate the way through hard to find.
+If not for this crossing, our journey would be extended for days longer.
+And although the path was tricky and hard to navigate, the real challenge had been discovering the starting point, the way through was glamoured and camouflaged making it hard to find.

-Lord Haygan had used brush and forest growth to hide his actions.
-A hedge had been crafted and encouraged to grow into a maze-like structure.
-Small arrays had been planted that if triggered cast confusion.
+Lord Haygan had used brush and forest growth to hide his actions and enhance the glamour that had been cast.
+A hedge had been crafted and encouraged to grow into a maze-like structure, protected by small arrays had been stationed strategically along the maze path and if triggered would cast confusion.
 Those not versed in the secrets of this maze might find themselves trapped here, indefinitely.

 The further we traveled the more sense that made.
 The lands we were crossing could no longer be logically claimed as Herd lands.
 How they found this mine, would need to be something else Duke A’Daoine would have to discover.